 EPS (expanded polystyrene) is a foam material that is highly effective at reducing the energy of impacts.
 It does this through deformation which as a result brings your head to a slower stop lessening damage to the brain.

-The foams density can be modified allowing manufacturers to create dual-density layers or tune specific areas of the helmet for specific or common impacts.
-Helmets commonly use in-moulding, this method of manufacture bonds the EPS to a protective outer shell to produce lightweight and slim-lined helmets.
+The foam's density can be modified allowing manufacturers to create dual-density layers or tune specific areas of the helmet for specific or common impacts.
+Helmets commonly use in-molding.
+This method of manufacturing bonds the EPS to a protective outer shell to produce lightweight and slim-lined helmets.

 Some brands will use other materials combined with the EPS to improve structural integrity and resist shattering during an impact.

 To achieve a close fit, the best XC helmets will use an adjustable retention system so that the helmet can be tightened for a snug fit.
 This is usually in the form of a ratchet or Boa dial located on the rear of the helmet which allows easy operation with one hand.
 Some systems also offer additional adjustment, by moving the retention system vertically within the helmet to further tune the fit.

 The most important consideration of any helmet is fit.
 A helmet that fits securely and comfortably on your head will offer the best protection and riding experience.